Oktopost/nomeus/README.md

 Eslint custom rules

 ## How to install
-1. Add to package.json devDependences this line:
+1. Add to package.json "devDependences" this line:

 ```
 "eslint-plugin-nomeus": "github:Oktopost/Nomeus",